Route sections marked in red on the map are Day Trips.

 This flexible itinerary covers most of Scotland and shows you the “WOW” factor places.
 You have lots of scope for adapting the tour with a wide choice of Day Trips at each stopover location.
 Ideal if you want to stay several nights in the same place.

-This tour itinerary can be adapted from 5 days (at a push!) to 4 weeks depending on how many of the day trip options you wish to follow.
+This tour itinerary can be adapted from 5 days (if you rush!) to 4 weeks depending on how many of the day trip options you wish to follow.

 The itinerary guides you from Edinburgh to the Cairngorms, Gairloch, Skye, Fort William and ends in Glasgow or Edinburgh.